CASE STUDIES: Strategy Development

 New Mexico’s Governor called for a statewide plan to articulate a comprehensive forest health strategy and placed the responsibility for convening the planning process with the State Forester.

 The planning effort involved more than 400 stakeholders from federal, state, tribal, and local governments, as well as private landowners, academics, environmentalists, and representatives from industry and public interest groups.
 One key outcome of RRC’s involvement was the expansion of the plan to include watersheds for a more holistic approach to landscape restoration and management.
-The planning process brought together all of New Mexico’s departments responsible for environmental issues including Public Health and Environment, Agriculture, Water, Natural Resources, and Minerals.
-The Plan was signed by all of the principals involved and was formally accepted as the State Plan with the Governor’s signature in March 2005, and it still guides the State's collaborative forest and watershed health efforts.
+The planning process brought together all of New Mexico’s departments responsible for environmental issues, including Public Health and Environment, Agriculture, Water, Natural Resources, and Minerals.
+The Plan was signed by all of the principals involved and was formally accepted as the State Plan with the Governor’s signature in March 2005.
+As a result of the plan development, the state now has a Forest and Watershed Health Office under State Forestry.

-Visit the website for the Forest and Watershed Health Plan or download the Plan directly here.
+Visit New Mexico's Forest and Watershed Health Office or download the Plan directly here.

 New Mexico’s Governor called for a statewide plan to articulate a comprehensive forest health strategy and placed the responsibility for convening the planning process with the State Forester.

 The planning effort involved more than 400 stakeholders from federal, state, tribal, and local governments, as well as private landowners, academics, environmentalists, and representatives from industry and public interest groups.
 One key outcome of RRC’s involvement was the expansion of the plan to include watersheds for a more holistic approach to landscape restoration and management.
-The planning process brought together all of New Mexico’s departments responsible for environmental issues including Public Health and Environment, Agriculture, Water, Natural Resources, and Minerals.
-The Plan was signed by all of the principals involved and was formally accepted as the State Plan with the Governor’s signature in March 2005, and it still guides the State's collaborative forest and watershed health efforts.
+The planning process brought together all of New Mexico’s departments responsible for environmental issues, including Public Health and Environment, Agriculture, Water, Natural Resources, and Minerals.
+The Plan was signed by all of the principals involved and was formally accepted as the State Plan with the Governor’s signature in March 2005.
+As a result of the plan development, the state now has a Forest and Watershed Health Office under State Forestry.

-Visit the website for the Forest and Watershed Health Plan or download the Plan directly here.
+Visit New Mexico's Forest and Watershed Health Office or download the Plan directly here.

 USDA Forest Service, Region 8